British Open (snooker): History

 The tournament usually took place around November each year.
 Prior to the 1999/2000 season, it was held later in the season.
 As a result, two tournaments were held in 1999, one for the 1998/1999 season and one for the 1999/2000 season.
 The event than moved to the Telewest Arena in Newcastle for 2001, the Telford International Centre for 2002 and the Brighton Centre for 2003 and 2004.
 The event was dropped from the calendar in 2005/2006.

-There have been ten maximum breaks during the history of the tournament.
+There have been eleven maximum breaks during the history of the tournament.
 James Wattana made the first in 1992 in the last 16 against Tony Drago.
 The second and third came at the qualifying stage of the event.
 David McDonnell compiled it in the fourth round of the 1995 event against Nic Barrow and Jason Prince in the fifth round of the first 1999 event against Ian Brumby.
 Graeme Dott made the fourth at the same event in the last 64 against David Roe.
 The fifth was Stephen Hendry's sixth official maximum break, which he compiled in the final of the second 1999 event against Peter Ebdon.
 The sixth was compiled by John Higgins in 2003 in the last 32 against Michael Judge.
 The revived 2021 event recorded two maximum breaks.
 Higgins made one in the first frame of his first round win over Alexander Ursenbacher, while Ali Carter made his during the second frame of his fourth round match against Elliot Slessor.
 The ninth maximum was made in 2022 by Mark Selby in the third round against Jack Lisowski.
-The most recent maximum break was compiled in 2024 by Mark Allen in his third round match against Ben Mertens.
+The tenth was compiled in 2024 by Mark Allen in his third round match against Ben Mertens.
+The eleventh was made during qualifying for the 2026 event by Liam Highfield in his match against Stephen Maguire.